BackHomeNext

 Eisenhower was not a strong proponent of civil rights.
 He feared that the Brown decision could lead to an impasse between the federal government and the states.
 Now that very stalemate had come.
 The rest of the country seemed to side with the black students, and the Arkansas state government was defying a federal decree.
 The situation hearkened back to the dangerous federal-state conflicts of the 19th century that followed the end of the Civil War.

-On September 25, Eisenhower ordered the troops of the 101st Airborne Division into Little Rock, marking the first time United States troops were dispatched to the South since Reconstruction.
-He federalized the Arkansas National Guard in order to remove the soldiers from Faubus's control.
-For the next few months, the African American students attended school under armed supervision.
+On September 23, Eisenhower issued Proclamation 3204, ordering "all persons engaged in such obstruction of justice to cease and desist."
+The following day (September 24) the President issued Executive Order 10730, placing the Arkansas National Guard under federal control, and sending the troops of the 101st Airborne Division into Little Rock, marking the first time United States troops were dispatched to the South since Reconstruction.
+Beginning on September 25, and for the next few months, the African American students attended school under armed supervision.

 Can You Meet the Challenge?